ColinSpilker/FSAE-Suspension-Calc/README.md

 much more crude

-#will update more files and tests to this,
+# Will update more files and tests to this

 i plan on running a 4 wheel bycicle simulation to help adjust spring rates